top of page

 Brass Bee Owner & Founder.

 Virgo, Stepmum, Exasperated Dog Owner.
-Loves period dramas, holidays, & colourful interiors,
+Loves period dramas, weekend breaks & colourful interiors,

 "It was never my intention to start a business at 29!
 In fact, you could say I started Brass Bee Marketing by accident.
 It all began while I was working in my dream job as an Executive Content Creator for a high-end interior design company in Essex.